Lap, Leap, Neap Play Area

 It is to be imaginatively landscaped to encourage play, although no play equipment has to be provided.
 The Local Landscaped Area for Play should have a minimum activity area of 900m² and is to provide a mix of areas for both physical activity and relative calm.

 When considering a new development and the amount of provision that is required, the new PAD guidelines are not as clearly defined as those within the old Six Acre Standard.
 However, Play England (in association with the London Plan) has produced guidelines for new developments.
-This recommends that an audit of existing provision is to be undertaken and then using their formulae, will conclude the type of facilities and off-site contribution required.
+This recommends that an audit of existing provisions is to be undertaken and then using their formulae, will conclude the type of facilities and off-site contribution required.

 PAD also advises that an audit of the existing provision is of benefit and the methodology of this audit has changed within the new guidelines.
 The assessment is now based on a points system, where points are awarded for certain features of the existing play spaces.
 This will not only identify the amount of existing provision but also the quality.